W R Burner (Minister of the Gospel)

 I (John) saw the dead, small and great stand before God: and the books were opened, which is the book of life: and the dead were judged out of those things written in the books, according to their works (Revelation 20:12).
 And whosoever was not found written in the book of life was cast into the lake of fire (Revelation 20:15).

 Scripture encourages one to not place their hope in man; but in God: Be of good courage, and he (God) shall strengthen your heart, all you that hope in the Lord (Psalm 31:24).
-The people of God were to take heart, and be of good cheer, because even in their greatest distress hope in man might fail them, but rather to place their whole hope in God.
+The people of God were to take heart, and be of good cheer, because even in their greatest distress man might fail them, but rather to place their whole hope in God.

 It was noted that there were great trials of faith experienced by the people of God, in all ages of time, but this was no reason to be cast down on account of such; but hope in God, who has His set time to favor His people; to be hoped for, and waited on.